RubenGM/ADA-Framework/README.md

 Support for Data Model Autogeneration, synchronize and generate automatically from the entities data model.

-Data Model Abstraction, separate your model of your code.
+Data Model Abstraction, separate your model from your code.

-Data Model Update, supports authomatic data model merging between version.
+Data Model Update, supports automatic data model merging between versions.

 Support for Dependencies, between entities.